onepub-dev/barrel_create/README.md

 ## recursion

-By passing in the --recursion (-r) flag, barrel create will recursively process all directories under each of the passed directories.
+By passing in the --recursion (-r) flag, barrel create will recursively process all sub-directories under each of the passed directories.

 ```
 brl -r pigation2/pig_common/  pigation2/pig_server